UfSoft/trac-google-search/README.txt

 TracGoogleSearch_ is a trac_ plugin which enables your trac_ environment to use Google_'s Adsense_ For Search on the mini search box displayed on top.

+**Note:** Regular trac_ search won't be disabled, the users must click the *"Search"* button to access it, and will only show up and work if user has ``SEARCH_VIEW`` permissions, unlike this plugin, which does not require any special permissions since it's querying Google_ not trac_.

 Installation
 ------------